 - Edit press this button to open a dialog, where you can manually enter a list of addresses (you can also use copy and paste).
 Insert one item (sender, domain name) per line. - Export if you decide to export the records for some purpose, you can do so by pressing this button.
 All records will be saved to a plain text file. - Import if you already have a text file of email addresses/domain names prepared, you can simply import it by selecting this button.
-The input file must be in plain text format, and the content must contain only one item (address, domain name) per line.
+The content of the file must contain only one item (address, domain name) per line.